Thanks for taking an interest in Baby Loves Science. Baby Loves Science lets you learn about your child while contributing to science!

 Scientists at universities will receive your anonymous survey answers, anonymous information about milestones, and anonymous registration information.
 Researchers will not know you or your child’s names, contact details, or dates of birth, and will not have access to your photos.
 Researchers will then use the anonymous surveys to better understand how young children develop as a group.
 They will share their findings with you through the blog.
 They will also submit papers to academic journals.
 When a paper is published with your data, it will show up in the “Your Publications” section (which will appear when we have our first publication).
 Please note that if you include personal information in an anecdote on a survey (e.g., “Mary likes to play with cars”), then the researchers will have that information, but will not reveal that information to others.
 For instance, if they share that anecdote, they will delete or replace your child’s name.

 We have put in lots of safeguards to keep your information safe.
 First, the website is encrypted.
-Second, we require to create a password that is difficult to crack.
+Second, we require you to create a password that is difficult to crack.
 Third, we recommend that you keep your security software up to date.
 See our security page for more information.

 This service is free!
 We are trying to discover how young children develop and so we are thankful for your time.